openclimatefix/MetOfficeDataHub/README.md

 [![codecov](https://codecov.io/gh/openclimatefix/MetOfficeAMD/branch/main/graph/badge.svg?token=64JOBKZNCI)](https://codecov.io/gh/openclimatefix/MetOfficeAMD)

-MetOfficeAMD is a simple wrapper for [the API provided by the British Met Office](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) known as Weather DataHub.
+MetOfficeDataHub is a simple wrapper for [the API provided by the British Met Office](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) known as Weather DataHub.
 It can be used to retrieve weather observations and forecasts.
 The aim is to focus on the AMD - Atmosphere Model Data REST API
 <https://metoffice.apiconnect.ibmcloud.com/metoffice/production/product/17502/api/16908>